Lcunha25/project-aloha/README.md

 ###The website uses

 #Fonts
-###we pull different types of fonts from transfonter.
+###we pull different types of fonts from transfonter and google fonts.

 #Structure
     index.html - //this folder contains all the text